santhtadi/AutoEncodersImageCompression/README.md

 # Usage

+**To use pretrained autoencoder model, refer to "Load Pretrained Model and Run Inference" section in Notebook file"

 The Notebook file ***AutoEncoderImageCompression.ipynb*** contains steps from loading dataset to training an auto encoder to reproduce the below results.

 The ***AutoEncoderImageCompression.ipynb*** notebook is run as a Google Colab Notebook